Watch presentations by former U-M grantees

 Eligibility Criteria: To apply for this program through the University of Michigan Ann Arbor campus, applicants must (a) be U-M students, alumni, or staff; (b) be U.S. citizens; (c) have completed an undergraduate degree by the beginning of the award; and (d) demonstrate the language skills necessary to complete the proposed project.
 Enrolled students are required to apply through U-M.

 Information Sessions: A U-M Fulbright Program Advisor will describe the application and selection process and provide suggestions for making your application more competitive.
-Information Sessions will be held about twice monthly in room 2609 of the School of Social Work Building from noon-1:00pm.

 Application Submission: Applicants must submit a completed Online Application which includes the following: